 The apostle Peter adds to this by showing that the Church has all the characteristics that Israel, as the Old Testament people of God, had.
-He calls Christians “a spiritual house”, “an holy priesthood, to offer spiritual up sacrifices” (1 Pet 2:5); “a chosen generation, a royal priesthood, an holy nation, a peculiar (purchased) people” (2:9).
-And the apostle Paul says of the Church, “…we are the circumcision, which worship God in the Spirit” (Phil 3:3).
+He calls Christians “a spiritual house”, “an holy priesthood, to offer up spiritual sacrifices” (1 Pet 2:5); “a chosen generation, a royal priesthood, an holy nation, a peculiar [special] people for his own possession” (2:9).
+And the apostle Paul says of the Church, “…we are the circumcision, which worship God in the spirit” (Phil 3:3).

 The Jewish nation was destroyed by an act of God’s judgment, and they have been replaced by the new people of God, the Church.
 All the names that described Israel, God’s chosen people, now describe the Church.

 In Matt 21:33-46 Jesus tells “The Parable of the Tenants” and the Jews recognised that he referred to them.
 He said “The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.…..
 When the chief priests and the Pharisees had heard his parables, they perceived that he spake of them” (21:43, 45).
 Then, in another parable, in Matt 22, he tells of the coming judgment and destruction of the Jews, saying “But when the king heard thereof, he was wroth: and he sent forth his armies and destroyed those murderers, and burned up their city” (22:7).
 Thus, Paul can write that the Jews have been cut off from the olive tree, and the Gentiles grafted into it in their place (Rom 11); see also 1 Thess 2:14-16.